About labour action (a strike or lockout)

 Yes.
 If the parties are unable to agree on the terms of a new collective agreement, either party (or both) may initiate the conciliation process by asking the minister of Post-Secondary Education, Training and Labour to appoint a conciliator.

-What is the role of a conciliator?
+What is the role of a conciliation officer?

 What if no agreement is reached during the conciliation process?

-What happens if the minister appoints a conciliation board?
+What is a conciliation board?